 [RELATED: What is an Average ACT Score?]

-How will the SAT’s format change in 2016?
+How will the new SAT’s format be different in 2016?

 The scoring of the redesigned SAT is just one of several revisions.
 For example, in previous years, students’ critical reading skills were assessed by reading a passage and selecting answers that demonstrated how well they understood the section.
 At no time was the test-taker asked to explain or provide evidence for their answers; rather, they simply chose a multiple-choice answer and moved on to the next question.
 Given that the SAT is intended to measure college readiness, this question-and-answer format is antithetical to scholarly writing, which almost always requires students to cite sources and to explain their process.